• Skip to primary navigation

 I know, I know you sent them an email and you have not heard back.
 When people are getting hundreds of emails every day, it just makes sense to call the recruiter and be persistent.
 If you do not hear back, call them again in a day or so.
 Do not wait a week to call them back.
 Be persistent.

-Waiting is not a job search strategy!
+Waiting is not a career strategy!

 Waiting for a Response After an Interview